one33se7en/Bug-Bounty/README.md

+# Bug Bounty guide I wish someone gave me when I was starting out.

-# THE BASICS : Make a goal to complete this in three months MAX
+## THE BASICS : Make a goal to complete this in three months MAX

 This is the boring part, but the foundations is needed.